coreos/docs/cluster-management/debugging/btrfs-troubleshooting/index.md

 For a more complete troubleshooting experience, let's explore how btrfs works under the hood.

 btrfs stores data in chunks across all of the block devices on the system.
-The total storage across these devices is shown in the standard outout of `df -h`.
+The total storage across these devices is shown in the standard output of `df -h`.

-Raw data and filesystem metadata are stored in one or many chuncks, typically ~1GiB in size.
+Raw data and filesystem metadata are stored in one or many chunks, typically ~1GiB in size.
 When RAID is configured, these chunks are replicated instead of individual files.

-A copy-on-write filesystem maintains many changes of a single file, which is helpful for snapshoting and other advanced features, but can lead to fragmentation with some workloads.
+A copy-on-write filesystem maintains many changes of a single file, which is helpful for snapshotting and other advanced features, but can lead to fragmentation with some workloads.

 ## No Space Left on Device

-When the filesystem is out of chuncks to write data into, `No space left on device` will be reported.
+When the filesystem is out of chunks to write data into, `No space left on device` will be reported.
 This will prevent journal files from being recorded, containers from starting and so on.

 The common reaction to this error is to run `df -h` and you'll see that there is still some free space.
 That command isn't measuring the btrfs primitives (chunks, metadata, etc), which is what really matters.